andrewheiss/ath-hugo/content/blog/2022-05-20_marginalia/index.markdown

 ## Prediction type:  response
 ```

 The disadvantage of this approach is that no actual country has a `civil_liberties` score of exactly 70.16.
 If we had other covariates in the model, no country would have exactly the average of every variable.
-The marginal effect is thus calculated based on a nonexistent, hypothetical country that might not possibly exist in real life.
+The marginal effect is thus calculated based on a hypothetical country that might not possibly exist in real life.

 ## Where this subtle difference really matters